duropiri/aryeo-login/README.md

 ## Overview

-This tool automates Aryeo login and extracts session data in two formats:
+This tool automates Aryeo login and extracts session data in multiple formats:
 - **Cookie headers** for direct HTTP requests
+- **Runner auth payload** for pushing to [aryeo-delivery-runner](https://github.com/duropiri/aryeo-runner) `/auth/cookies` endpoint
-- **Playwright storage state** for browser automation (compatible with [aryeo-delivery-runner](https://github.com/duropiri/aryeo-runner))
+- **Playwright storage state** for browser automation

 > **Note:** This is browser-session replay, not an API integration.
 Aryeo does not expose a public API for authentication.
 Sessions can be invalidated at any time (logout, security events, idle timeout).
 Plan for re-authentication.